kubemq-io/docs/docs/installation-cluster.md

-# Cluster Setup
+## Deploying a KubeMQ Cluster

-KubeMQ cluster can be deployed to a Kubernetes cluster as stateful set or in Docker environment using docker-compose.
+A KubeMQ cluster can be deployed to a Kubernetes cluster as a stateful set or in the Docker environment using docker-compose.

-## Deploy to Kubernetes
+### Kubernetes Deployment

-Setting up KubeMQ cluster can be done by simple yaml configuration file.
+Setting up a KubeMQ cluster can be done with a simple yaml configuration file.

-### Kubernetes Configuration Generator
+#### Kubernetes Configuration Generator
-A simple yaml configuration generator can used by login to your KubeMQ account are [here](https://account.kubemq.io/home/get-kubemq/kubernetes).
+A simple yaml configuration generator can used by login to your KubeMQ account: [here](https://account.kubemq.io/home/get-kubemq/kubernetes).

  ![](kubernetes-yaml-configuration-generator.PNG)